 FAQ

-- What steps can my business take to identify potential cybersecurity threats?
-At 4walls, our Cyber Risk Assessment service offers a comprehensive evaluation of your organisation’s current cybersecurity stance, helping you identify vulnerabilities and potential threats.
+1. What steps can my business take to identify potential cybersecurity threats?
+4walls’ Cyber Risk Assessment service provides a thorough evaluation of your organisation’s cybersecurity stance, helping you pinpoint vulnerabilities.

-- How can we reduce human error related to cybersecurity in our organisation?
-Human Risk Management is a year-long service we offer at 4walls, designed to address the human factor in cybersecurity.
-We offer phishing simulations, user training modules, policy compliance reviews, and dark web scanning.
+2. How can we reduce human error related to cybersecurity in our organisation?
+Our Human Risk Management service offers phishing simulations, user training modules, policy compliance reviews, and dark web scanning to address human factors in cybersecurity.

-- How can we improve cybersecurity awareness among our staff?
-Our Cyber Security Awareness Training program is an interactive course designed to educate your staff about common cyber threats, safe digital practices, and incident response strategies.
+3. How can we improve cybersecurity awareness among our staff?
+Our Cyber Security Awareness Training educates your team on common threats, safe practices, and incident response strategies.

-- What training is available for our board members to better manage cyber risks?
-4walls offers Cyber Governance Principles Training specifically for Board Directors.
-It provides knowledge to make informed cybersecurity decisions and oversee effective cyber risk management.
+4. What training is available for our board members to better manage cyber risks?
+4walls offers Cyber Governance Principles Training for Board Directors, empowering them to make informed cybersecurity decisions.

-- Can we test our organisation’s readiness against a cyberattack?
-Yes, our Cyber Event Simulation service allows your Board and Executive Team to test their response to a simulated cyber event, identifying potential gaps in your response plan.
+5. Can we test our organisation’s readiness against a cyberattack?
+Yes, our Cyber Event Simulation service allows your Board and Executive Team to test their response to simulated cyber events, identifying gaps in your response plan.